 The Particle に with Temporal Nouns

-Present tense can be further divided, e.g. constant attributes, customary actions, progressive actions, and resultant states.
+Present tense can be further divided, e.g. constant states, customary actions, progressive actions, and resultant states.
 In this lesson, we’d like to focus on the ones expressed by the plain form.
 Since the plain form can express both present and future tense, you should have a clear picture about its usage.

 |暑い日は||水が||たくさん||要る / 要ります|